 Investing your money always involves an element of risk but investors have a wide variety of both higher risk and lower risk investments to choose from.
 At times of economic or market uncertainty ‘defensive’ stocks typically increase in popularity.

-A run of disappointing economic data from the UK is undermining the chances of the Bank of England hiking interest rates in the near feature.
-This will reinforce the very modest rates currently available from cash deposit accounts and is a clear reason to look again at the merits of instead investing your money in the markets.
+There seems little chance that the Bank of England will hike interest rates any time soon.
+And this is not good news for savers.
+It will reinforce the very modest rates currently available from cash deposit accounts and is a clear reason to look again at the merits of instead investing your money in the markets.